 'I am enthralled and intrigued by the environment in Mid Wales and hope that my paintings both explore the drama and excitement that I feel; but also leave room for the spectator to add their own interpretation and meaning.'

-Greteli Morton An ecologist, teacher and gardener, Greteli has always been inspired by the details of the natural world.
-For her, water-worn or weathered wood can be as exciting as sculpture and the ripples of peat-stained water are the worthy subject of a photographic study.
-From a young age Greteli has picked up or photographed beautiful things wherever she has gone and continues to surround herself with natural art.
-At the entrance to her studio in Penrhyncoch, beach glass, pebbles and fossils encased in resin form a glowing window panel.
+Greteli Morton Having first trained as an ecologist, then worked as a teacher and run a smallholding for many years, Greteli continues to be fascinated by the details of the natural world.
+For her, water-worn or weathered wood can be as exciting as sculpture while the patterns made by moving water are the worthy subject of a photographic study or a painting.
+From a young age Greteli has picked up or photographed beautiful things wherever she has gone and continues to surround herself with natural art; both 'as it is' and in her photographs, drawings, paintings, sculptures or encased in resin.

 ‘I see abstract paintings just waiting to be realised on things like the pebbles and bits of rock I pick up and collect compulsively.’

-Patrick Owen Patrick’s earliest recollections are of a Victorian pastoral scene with long horned cattle in his grandparents' home and he recalls with pleasure the reproductions of paintings by the great masters hanging in his school corridors.
+Patrick Owen has been captivated by painting from an early age.
+His early recollections are of a Victorian pastoral scene with long-horned cattle in his grandparents' home and later, hanging in school corridors, reproductions of paintings by the great masters.
 He attended adult evening classes in life painting for many years and became a weekend painter of London Parks and views along the Regents Canal.
 He now lives in Wales and paints its landscape, the occasional portrait and still life.
-He paints exclusively in oils, usually directly from the subject.
+He paints almost exclusively in oils directly from the subject.

 ‘I derive great pleasure from looking at and learning from the paintings of other artists, both past and present.’

-Shelley Upton .
-The one time chef and restaurateur moved to Wales and worked as a seamstress until 1993 when she undertook the BSc (Hons) in Computer Science and subsequently worked for many years in Information Services at Aberystwyth University.
+Shelley Upton This former chef and restaurateur moved to Wales and worked as a seamstress until 1993 when she undertook the BSc (Hons) in Computer Science and subsequently worked for many years at Aberystwyth University.
 The stimulation first derived from Life Long Learning art courses that she undertook as creative ‘release’ from her highly competitive working life re-kindled her passion for painting and allowed her to fully explore her creative side.
 She currently takes her inspiration from the coasts and hills of Ceredigion and Pembrokeshire.

 ‘I am inspired as much by the natural world as by an interesting face or the play of light as the weather constantly changes.’